chaseyb/Emoji-Runner/README.md

 * [Questions](#-questions)

 ## Description
-This group project is an update on the runner style game.
-The user controls and emoji running, jumping and dodging the fun cartoon environments.
-User profiles are logged in a database for tracking high scores.
+We wanted to do something fun and create a free take on the  runner style game.
+There are many runner style games on the internet but none that featured emojis!
+The controls are very simple.
+To jump press the spacebar.
+As the player scores more points more enemies appear on screen.
+Since this game is never ending the goal is to survive as long as possible.
+Once the player has ran out of three lives the high score is logged into our database.

 ## Installation
 Clone this repo to your local machine, navigate to the Emoji-Runner folder and run ```npm install``` to get the dependencies.
 Either setup a local instance or deploy your own Heroku project.
 See below.